mohanakannan9/container-service/docs/command.md

 ## Input Types

-Command input types: string, boolean, number, file, file[]
+Command input types: string, boolean, number

-XNAT Wrapper input types: string, boolean, number, file, file[], Project, Subject, Session, Scan, Assessor, Resource, Config
+XNAT Wrapper input types: string, boolean, number, Directory, File, File[], Project, Subject, Session, Scan, Assessor, Resource, Config

-More info to come.
+**Note**: Some inputs are possible to make but aren't currently functional.

+* `number` inputs should be validated that they are within a range, or that they are in fact numbers and not strings.
+But currently they are not.
+They are treated the same as `string` inputs.
+* `Directory`, `File`, and `File[]` inputs are possible to make, but the files the refer to cannot be mounted.
+* `Config` inputs are intended to pull their values from the XNAT Config Service.
+They currently do not.

+**Note** A `Project` input is kind of a bad idea to use on its own.
+(Probably `Subject` too.)
+The performance is really very bad.
+The entire project, all its subjects, all their sessions, all their scans, and all the resources and files on every one of those things all get loaded into memory and stored in an object.
+It takes a long time!

+If you want to use a `Project` input, you should set the property `"load-children"` on the input to `false`.
+That will prevent the entire project from being loaded.
+But, on the other hand, it will prevent you from deriving any child inputs from the `Project` input.
+So only use if you need to derive some property from the `Project` itself.

 # Outputs

 ## Command Outputs
 If you want your container to produce files that get imported into XNAT, you need to define one or more output objects.
 You need to define where the files can be found (which output mount they are in, and what is the path within that mount) and where the new to-be-created object will live within XNAT.
 For the latter, you provide the name of an input, which must be an XNAT object type; the output files will be a new child of that parent input.

-## XNAT Output Handling
+## Output Handling
 More info to come.

 # Template Strings